isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR & AED.md

 <summary><strong>Q: If I attempt resuscitation and the victim survives but has an injury directly resulting from my intervention e.g. rib fracture, will I get into trouble?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>A: So long as you apply CPR in accordance with proper techniques, there
+<p><strong>A:</strong> So long as you apply CPR in accordance with proper
-should be no liability, even if the victim were to sustain injuries that are known complications of CPR/external chest compressions, such as rib fractures.</p>
+techniques, there should be no liability, even if the victim were to sustain injuries that are known complications of CPR/external chest compressions, such as rib fractures.</p>
 </div>
 </details>
 <details class="isomer-details">